DhanaSolanke/Distributed-Systems/README.md

 # Distributed-Systems
-The Lab consisted of implementation of concepts in distributed systems by in Android Application
+The Lab consisted of 5 projects, which implemented some of the key concepts in distributed systems.
+Android application was used as a source to implement these concepts.